 Once the elephants are strong and old enough, they enter the second stage of the program: Step by step they are introduced to an independent life in the wilderness.
 Their new home is situated in a protected area comprising 1550 hectares of prime wildlife habitat which was leased by Wild is Life for 25 years in 2017.
-The area forms the southern boundary to Zambezi National Park.
+The area forms the southern boundary to Zambezi National Park close to Victoria Falls.

 As part of ZEN’s vision to protect elephants and their habitat in the long term, the goal is to secure and manage the entire Panda Masuie Forest Area (33 500 hectares).
 It is at a very critical position, situated in between 4 different Protected Areas namely Zambezi National Park, Kazuma Pan National Park, Matetsi Safari Area and Woodlands Estate.